They say the average millionaire has seven streams of income.

 This is a high-risk strategy, and as such, you should always seek the advice of a financial expert before making financial decisions.

-Another way you can earn interest on the money you have is by putting your money in a peer-to-peer lending account, this is, again, risky, but the interest payments are higher than putting your money in a normal bank account.
+Another way you can earn interest on your money is by putting your money in a peer-to-peer lending account.
+This is, again, risky, but the interest payments are higher than putting your money in a regular bank account.

 The only way you can realize a capital gain is to sell the asset, so you would only get paid from this once as you would no longer own the asset.